 Landing and take-off area for helicopters

 In recent years, not only has Eemshaven grown into an important base port for offshore wind logistics, it has also increasingly developed into a service port for the maintenance of installed offshore wind turbines.
-Eemshaven is already the maintenance base for the Gemini, Veja Mate and Merkur Offshore wind farms (273 turbines in total) and in view of its location, the presence of the entire supply chain and the potential of many more planned wind turbines in the North Sea, Eemshaven is expected to further strengthen its strong position as a base and service port.
+Eemshaven is already the maintenance base for the Gemini, Veja Mate, Merkur Offshore and Deutsche Bucht wind farms (316 turbines in total) and in view of its location, the presence of the entire supply chain and the potential of many more planned wind turbines in the North Sea, Eemshaven is expected to further strengthen its strong position as a base and service port.
 The presence of a heliport makes Eemshaven an even more attractive option.
 The owners of the large modern wind farms use both ships and helicopters for the necessary service and maintenance work.
 The choice for ship or helicopter depends on weather conditions, distance, urgency, amount of material, etc. Heliport Eemshaven is primarily aimed at facilitating helicopter flights for the offshore wind industry, but can also be used for ambulance and trauma flights and, for example, for piloting ships.
 In the meantime two local companies in Eemshaven make full use of Heliport Eemshaven: offshore service company DHSS for Gemini and Vestas and heliport operator EMO for Siemens.